tchwrks/storybook-text-search/README.md

 ## About
 ####  Built by Techworks Studio
-[Techworks Studio](https://techworks.studio) is a hybrid consultancy and R&D studio crafting tools and solutions that empower bold ideas, streamline workflows, and elevate user experiences
+[Techworks Studio](https://techworks.studio) is a hybrid consultancy and R&D studio crafting tools and solutions that empower bold ideas, redefine workflows, and deliver meaningful user experiences

-#### Other goodies from techworks
+#### Other goodies from Techworks

 - [tokenXtractor](https://www.figma.com/community/plugin/1401554311953331143/tokenxtractor-by-techworks-studio) - Free Figma plugin for extracting local variables (tokens) into a more code-ready format.
 Control which collections get exported and how
-- [Figma Plugin React]([https://](https://github.com/noahidavis/figma-plugin-react-2024)) - TS template for creating Figma plugins with a React template
+- [Figma Plugin React Template (2024)](https://https://github.com/noahidavis/figma-plugin-react-2024) - TS template for creating Figma plugins with a React for the UI

 #### Connect
-This addon is built maintained by [Noah Davis](https://noahidavis.com) at Techworks Studio
+This addon is built and maintained by [Noah Davis](https://noahidavis.com) of [Techworks Studio](https://techworks.studio)

 - [Personal Portfolio](https://noahidavis.com)
 - [LinkedIn](https://linkedin.com/in/noahidavis)